-The cost of obtaining a British passport will rise at the end of March, with the fee for adults increasing to as much as £85 – or £177 for those who need their travel document urgently.
+The cost of obtaining a British passport rose today, with the fee for adults increasing to as much as £85 – or £177 for those who need their travel document urgently.

 Yet the expense pales in comparison to those incurred in some other countries around the world.

-But the adult postal sum of £85 actually ranks among the world’s more affordable charges.
+But the adult postal sum of £85 actually ranks among the world’s more affordable.

 In Australia, for example, the cost of acquiring a passport stretches to AU$282 (up from AU$277 as of January 1), equating to around £158 and making it one of the most expensive passports in the world.

 Next, according to the New Daily, who conducted the research amid reports of the Australian government using passports as a “cash cow”, was Turkey, where a passport will set a citizen back the equivalent of £142.89.
 The Turkish travel document has long been renowned as one of the most costly.

 The nation in third, Switzerland, is perhaps less surprising – it is widely regarded as being expensive for just about everything.
 It costs the Swiss almost £102 to get their hands on a new passport.

 A number of other countries come before we reach the UK, including New Zealand (£94), Canada (£90) and the US (£86.60).